-Certainly I have no regrets whatsoever about rejecting Mr X’s “advert”.
+Certainly I have no regrets whatsoever about rejecting Mr X's 305 word “advert”.

 Next I had cause to consider what is an appropriate link?

-Hot on the heels of Mr X’s “article” came Miss Y’s request which made no mention of the fact that she would be including a link. so I naively assumed she was promoting her writing services.
-(I’m still such an innocent abroad.)
-Although I have no problem giving a link away in return for an article, I now realise that I have requirements and standards for links too!
+Hot on the heels of Mr X's “article” came Miss W's request which made no mention of the fact that she would be including a link. so I naively assumed she was promoting her writing services.
+(I'm still such an innocent abroad.)
+Although I have no problem giving a link away in return for a 900 word article, I now realise that I have requirements and standards for links too!

 Her article was good, and of a decent length.
 However in a paragraph talking about a customer service tool she included a link to something that has no relevance to the Internet Marketing / Home Business niche and I cannot imagine it would be of interest to my readers.
 In fact they would be totally bemused if they clicked from that paragraph to the link supplied.
 Worse still, I consider the service it offered “cheating and dishonest” so I rejected that article too saying I wouldn't link to such a service.

 If you can meet all the above requirements, please send me clear suggestions / article titles that you are proposing and PLEASE include in the subject “Guest Post Request” – in the past “tempting headlines” have led me to think people are trying to sell me something and I have completely ignored them.

 Sorry – I am getting so many guest posts requests I spend longer dealing with those than writing myself 🙁